-Dr Catherine Brown is Head of Faculty and an Associate Professor in English, and was the founding Head of English at New College of the Humanities.
+Dr Catherine Brown is Associate Professor in English, and was the founding Head of English at New College of the Humanities from 2012 to 21.
 She studied English at Gonville and Caius College, Cambridge.
 She then moved out into academic and practical politics, lived in New York and Moscow, learned Spanish and Russian, and took an MSc in Russian and Post-Soviet Studies (LSE) and an MA in Comparative Literature (UCL), before returning to Gonville and Caius College, Cambridge for her PhD, and Diploma in Russian, as an Anglo-Russian comparatist.
 She then taught at the Universities of Cambridge, Greenwich, and Oxford, before becoming a founding Faculty member of New College of the Humanities, and leading the creation of the NCH English major and minor.
 Dr. Brown teaches nineteenth and twentieth century literature and comparative literature, with particular specialisms in George Eliot and D.H.
 Lawrence.
 She is Vice President of the D.H.
 Lawrence Society, and runs a reading group on D.H.
 Lawrence in London.

 PhD in English and Russian Literature, University of Cambridge (2008)